 Householders only.
 Quantities per person should not exceed a handful.

-Drop off points for batteries have been set up at the Myrtleford, Mount Beauty and Bright libraries, Transfer Stations and the Alpine Shire Council Office in Bright.
+Drop off points for batteries have been set up at the Transfer Stations in Mount Beauty, Myrtleford, and Porepunkah, and the Alpine Shire Council Office in Bright.

 Most batteries under 5kg can be dropped off, including all domestic alkaline (single use) and rechargeable batteries.